-Yes, you can vote by absentee ballot after making advance application for an official ballot in person, by affidavit, or by an agent.
+Yes, you can vote by absentee ballot after making advance application for an official ballot in person.
 Contact your local clerk to find out how to receive an absentee ballot.
 Keep in mind that your ballot must be received by the clerk by the close of the polls on Election Day.
+You can find your municipal clerk on the MyVote Wisconsin website: myvote.wi.gov by searching for your voter record or performing an address search.
+Some cities in Wisconsin also have early voting.
+You can check with your local clerk to see if your community has early voting and what restrictions (time and location) there may be.